On this page

 What is Lighthouse agentic browsing?

-Lighthouse agentic browsing is an experimental Lighthouse category for checking whether a website is built in a way machines can interact with.
-It looks at deterministic signals, not whether a real customer would finish a task.
+Lighthouse agentic browsing is an experimental Lighthouse category for checking whether a website is built in a way AI agents can read and use.
+It looks at technical signals, not whether a real customer would finish a task.

 DebugBear's agentic browsing article notes that the category started appearing with Lighthouse 13.3 and includes checks around the accessibility tree, content shifts, WebMCP, and llms.txt.
-That matches the direction in Chrome's docs: agents need cleaner structure, stable pages, and clearer machine-facing instructions.
+That matches the direction in Chrome's docs: agents need clean structure, stable pages, and clear instructions.

 How the agentic browsing score works